 • Banded Sea Krait (Laticauda Colubrina)

-Also known as the Yellow-Lipped Sea Krait, this is a venomous sea snake that can be seen in the waters and coastal areas around Bali.
+Also known as the Yellow-Lipped Sea Krait, this is a venomous sea snake that can be seen on land or in the ocean.
+It’s common in the waters and coastal areas around Bali.

 This sea snake has a yellow snout, with black and bluish/grey stripes of equal width along its entire body, and a paddle-shaped tail that helps it swim.
 The females are bigger than the males, and can grow up to 2 meters long (6 feet).